LisandroSeijo/PyTerminalTable/README.md

 ```

 ######Using prototypes:
 Sometimes for any reason we must use the same style depending of an attribute or any condition.
-For that its more easy first create prototype rows with the style and then assign calling the method use_attr().
+For that its easier to create first prototype rows with the style and then assign calling the method use_attr().
 ```python
 data = [
    ['Dog', 'Droopy', 10],